 Our member institutions are some of the world’s most influential philanthropies, foundations and financial institutions.
 Senior representatives from our member institutions sit on our board of directors:

-Living Cities Member Covenings: Beyond simply funding together, our board has explored ways to collaborate and move toward alignment on the deep root causes of the issues each of us is trying to address.
+Living Cities Member Convenings: Beyond simply funding together, our board has explored ways to collaborate and move toward alignment on the deep root causes of the issues each of us is trying to address.

 Our collaborative relationship has looked different over the years: